De-Identify PHI and More

 With IRI FieldShield, you can easily classify, find, and remove or otherwise de-identify the key identifiers (and anonymize the quasi-identifiers) in database columns, and in fields within structured and JSON files.
 With IRI CellShield, you can do the same in Excel 2010 and later spreadsheets.
 And with IRI DarkShield, you can do the same for PHI values in unstructured files like HL7, PDF, Word, and more (images pending).
 All of these data masking products are part of the IRI Data Protector suite, and are included free in the IRI Voracity total data management platform.

-The obfuscation method you choose will determine the appearance of the masked results, and the likelihood of recovering the original values.
+The data de-identification / obfuscation / masking method you choose will determine the appearance of the masked results, and the likelihood of recovering the original values.
 See this article ("Which Data Masking Function Should I Use?") for advice.

 IRI data masking functions in general (and below, field-level encryption in particular) apply to HITRUST CSF and, as shown below, the HIPAA Privacy Rule for covered entities and business associates.
 Irreversible obfuscation or outright removal of key identifiers will satisfy the Safe Harbour rule.
 If you need to preserve quasi-identifiers but further anonymize them through blurring or generalization to comply with the HIPAA Expert Determination Rule, see this page.